Thinking beyond borders

 Colombia has a reverse charge mechanism, relevant to VAT responsible, when they have transactions with non-residency in Colombia.
 When overseas companies non-residents provide their services to a non-responsible of VAT, they are obliged to register in Colombia, file a VAT return and pay the VAT to the tax authority.

-Colombia has a transfer pricing regime based upon the Organisation for Economic Co-operation and Development (OECD) transfer pricing guidelines (with some special local rules).
+Colombia has a transfer pricing regime based upon the Organization for Economic Co-operation and Development (OECD) transfer pricing guidelines (with some special local rules).
 A transfer pricing issue may arise when the taxpayer develop operations with related parties.

 The flow of currency into and out of Colombia may be subject to the required use of authorized exchange markets.
 It is important to bear in mind that payments should be done in Colombian Pesos between residents for exchange purposes, otherwise penalties may apply.